leoybkim/CarND-LaneLines-P1/writeup.md

 Before we interpolate the lanes, we must classify them as left lane or right lane.
 This was simply done by calculating the slope of the line.
 Positive slope was classified as left lane where as negative slope was classified as right lane.
 I also neglected slopes that were smaller than certain threshold, as you can't have horizontal lane going across the road.

-![alt text][image100]

 #### 9. Interpolate lanes with linear regression

 Using the scipy library, I simply applied the `linregress()` function to interpolate each of left and right lanes.
 Linear regression is basically reducing the error region (least mean square) between the estimation of line against the actual points given to us from the Hough transform.
+The picture below shows the final result of the interpolated lanes.

+![alt text][image100]

 ### 2. Identify potential shortcomings with your current pipeline